htondkar/Ideapack/README.md

   Webpack boilerplate for front-end development

 ## How to use
-  clone or download this repo, and start editing/adding files js files should be added to "./app/" scss and images should be added to "./assets/" html files should be at the root
+  Clone or download this repo, and start editing/adding files js files should be added to "./app/" scss and images should be added to "./assets/" html files should be at the root